je-nunez/a_gnu_libc_interceptor_via_rtld_audit/README.md

 the CPU registers directly, avoiding if possible the stack, in Linux -and other Unix-like O.S.)

+# Pre-requisites

+The `stack-backtrace` of the caller-procedures uses the `libunwind` shared library, so this one needs to be installed in order to run.
+This is commonly available via your package manager, eg., for RedHat and Debian:

+        RedHat:

+             yum install libunwind

+	Debian:

+             apt-get install libunwind

 # Tracking Pending things

 Trying to catch a logical bug in `la_x86_64_gnu_pltexit(...)` that is preventing